nickyiliwang0000/h/programming-fundamentals/programming-control-flow.md

 > Try having the person who feels **less confident** with JavaScript do the typing.
 It's the job of the person who feels more confident to gently guide the typer.

 ## Loops
 Another powerful concept in programming is _looping_.
-A loop runs a block of statements are repeatedly while a condition is true.
+A loop runs a block of statements repeatedly while a condition is true.

 ![A diagram that describes the flow of a loop](https://hychalknotes.s3.amazonaws.com/loops.png)